Kyle Larson: 2016

-Larson began the season with a seventh-place finish at the 2016 Daytona 500, his first top-ten and first non-DNF.
+Larson began the season with a seventh-place finish at the 2016 Daytona 500, his first top-10 and first non-DNF.
 At Auto Club Speedway, Larson blew a left rear tire that sent him into a slide and suffered a head on collision with the inside wall on lap 48 but he was not injured.
-On May 21, Larson won the Sprint Showdown after edging out Chase Elliott to earn a spot into the All-Star Race.
-At the 2016 NASCAR Sprint All-Star Race, Larson took the lead on the final restart and almost won until he got passed by Joey Logano and Larson hit the outside wall with two laps to go and finished 16th.
+On May 21, Larson won the Sprint Showdown after he edged out rookie Chase Elliott to earn a spot into the All-Star Race.
+At the Sprint All-Star race, Larson took the lead on the final restart and almost won until he got passed by Joey Logano and Larson hit the turn 1 wall with two laps to go and finished 16th.

-On August 28, Larson scored his first ever Sprint Cup Series win at Michigan and qualified him into the Chase for the first time.
-In the first round of the Chase, Larson finished 18th at Chicagoland and finished 10th at New Hampshire.
-Larson's dismal 25th-place finish at Dover eliminated him from the Chase.
+On August 28, Larson scored his first ever Sprint Cup Series win at Michigan.
+The win also qualified him into the Chase for the first time in his career.
+In his first Chase appearance, Larson finished 18th at Chicagoland and finished 10th at New Hampshire.
+At Dover, Larson suffered an early power issue and was penalized for having too many men over the wall.
+On lap 183, Larson blew a right front tire and hit the wall.
+He finished 25th and was eliminated from the Chase.